 That 1 sentence changed my life.
 My outlook on everything I do is so much different than before.
 I now look to do things that make me happy, that make me feel fulfilled.
 Now that’s not to say that we can’t still look for happiness in every situation regardless, but the majority of life changing decisions I make are based on my state of content.

-We grow up being taught to look only for security, money and titles.
-But that’s wrong.
+We grow up being taught to look mainly for security, money and titles.
+But that’s wrong for the long term mental health of an individual.
 We need to be teaching ourselves and our children to find something they enjoy, and that it’s a bonus if you get paid lots to do it!
 And yes, it’s still ok to want to chase titles and wealth, but it shouldn’t be what we focus on teaching the next generation.
 Which leads me onto my next point, my whole life I thought I had to pick a profession and stick at it my whole life, and that kind of pressure on a kid with no work or life experience, or understanding to even know if they like that job is unnecessary, cruel and confusing to a child.

 I don’t remember a single time I was told by my teachers that as long as I’m happy, everything will be ok.